calaldees/teachingWorkshops/teacherTraining/SP1.md

             * The rise of STEM
             * Perceptions of gender and ethnicity in Computing
     * Preparing students for a future we are unsure of
+* Action points (15min)
+    * What are you going to follow up after this session

 Introductions
 -------------